cgmisc-team/cgmisc/README.md

 *  `install.packages("https://cran.r-project.org/src/contrib/Archive/GenABEL/GenABEL_1.8-0.tar.gz", type='source', repos=NULL)`

 ## Installation
+For you who are familiar with Docker, there is a `cgmisc` container available from the DockerHub, so that you can just:
+`docker pull quiestrho/cgmisc:latest`

-We recommend installing *cgmisc* by using:
+Otherwise, we recommend installing *cgmisc* by using:
 `devtools::install_github('cgmisc-team/cgmisc')`

 To install using the tarball, open a terminal and type: